amandaghassaei/TrussOptimization2D/README.md

 ###Instructions:

-* Click and drag to rotate the view, scroll to zoom, left click and drag to pan.
+* Scroll to zoom, left click and drag to pan.
 * The force on each node is indicated by a grey arrow.
 Drag on force vectors to change the applied force at each node.
 Right click on a force vector to type in a value for it.
 Click on the "Add Force" button and select a node to add an external force to it.
 * Drag nodes to move them, right click to type in an exact position for them.
 * Fixed nodes are indicated with a black square, click on the "Add/Remove Fixed Nodes" button and select a node to toggle its fixed state.